MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ## BBOB-2016

-Contains the 55 bi-objective problems as part of the "bbob-biobj" test suite from the BBOB workshop hosted at GECCO 2016 [^finck15].
+Contains the 55 bi-objective problems from the "bbob-biobj" test suite presented at the GECCO 2016 BBOB workshop [^finck15].
 These bi-objective problems are formed by combining two single-objective functions.
 The easiest way to construct a BBOB 2016 problem instance is from its name.
 Each single-objective function is defined by its (1) test function number, (2) instance number, and (3) dimension, given as: